DKNazar/dknazar.github.io/taa.md

   <ul>Neighbourhood - the surround pixels of the current pixel we are rendering (usually the current frame).</ul>
   <ul>Neighbourhood Clamping - clamping the history colour into the colour bounds (min/max) of the current neighbourhood.
 Reduces ghosting.</ul>
   <ul>Neighbourhood Clipping - instead of just clamping to the bounds, drag the the history colour towards the current colour until it is within the bounding box.
 Reduce ghosting further.</ul>
-  Varience Clipping - build a more precise colour bounds to clip by using the mean and the variance of the current neighbourhood.
+  <ul>Varience Clipping - build a more precise colour bounds to clip by using the mean and the variance of the current neighbourhood.
 Reduces ghosting EVEN further.</ul>
 </a>

   <ul>